 Citrine is also known to promote prosperity.
 If this is true for you, your knack for money will lead to smart financial decisions, resulting in great wealth and sustainability.

 But don’t let this idea overtake you!
 Remember, if the sun burns too hot, it will die out more quickly.

 The key is to balance all your abilities and share them with the ones you love.

 Topaz is famous for its associated attributes of steadiness, devotion, and flexibility.
-This birthstone is used to adjust one’s feelings and thoughts for a more consistent and harmonious way of life.
+This birthstone adjusts one’s feelings and thoughts for a more consistent and harmonious way of life.

-Topaz is known to bring about a profound sense of being, to increase one’s knowledge, and to slice through inconveniences and disarray and make room for clearer and stronger thought processes.
+Topaz is known to bring about a profound sense of being, increase one’s knowledge, slice through inconveniences and disarray, and make room for clearer and stronger thought processes.

 This is why Topaz was regularly used as a part of the crowns and rings worn by rulers, negotiators, dignitaries, and eminence.

 Citrine is a dazzling and brilliant gemstone that energizes and promotes the well-being of anyone who wears it.

 Citrine gemstones range in color, from light yellow to profound orange tones.
 These tones bring trust, quality, substance, and vitality to the wearer.